rohanshah611/e-commerce_analytics_datawarehouse/README.md

 AWS Glue pipelines can be configured to run on-demand, on a schedule using cron expressions in Glue Studio, or triggered by events using AWS Lambda.
 Each run can incrementally load data using Job bookmarks; however, for this guide, we will perform a bulk upload rather than incremental uploads.
+For additional information refer to [this](https://towardsdatascience.com/aws-glue-101-all-you-need-to-know-with-a-real-world-example-f34af17b782f) article.

+# Part 3: Loading Data from S3 Datalake's Gold layer to Redshift cluster

+Before proceeding with the data loading process, ensure the following:

+## Redshift Cluster:

+- You have an existing Amazon Redshift cluster set up and running.(To create a Redshift cluster refer [this](https://medium.com/analytics-vidhya/getting-started-with-aws-redshift-43450cd6286c))
+- The cluster configuration meets your data warehousing needs (storage, compute resources).

+## AWS Glue Permissions:

+- An IAM role is assigned to your AWS Glue service with appropriate permissions.
+- This role should allow Glue to access and interact with your Redshift cluster.
+This includes:
+  - Reading and writing data in the Redshift cluster.
+  -  Accessing any necessary resources (e.g., S3 buckets) involved in the data transfer.

+ ## Allow Access to Redshift Clusters by appropriaelty setting up VPC/subnet Security groups:
+  - Ensure that the security group associated with Redshift cluster has correct inbound rules.

+## Process Steps: Loading Data into Redshift Glue Database with Delta Handling
+1. Define Redshift Tables:

+Design and create tables in Amazon Redshift based on the dimensional model established in Part 1.

+2. Generate Redshift Schema (Optional):

+(This step can be skipped if the schema is already known) Create a crawler in AWS Glue to crawl the existing Redshift tables.
+This crawler will automatically discover and define the schema of your Redshift tables within the Glue Data Catalog.

+3. Build ETL Pipeline for Each Table:

+Develop separate ETL (Extract, Transform, Load) pipelines in AWS Glue for each of the 5 tables.
+Each pipeline will:
+Extract data from its designated source (S3 buckets).
+Perform any necessary data transformations (cleaning, filtering, etc.).
+Load the processed data into the corresponding Redshift table within the Glue database.

+4. Manage Delta Loading (New Rows):

+Within the Glue ETL job's load step, configure mode to handle delta loading.
+This allows you to specify how new data should be integrated with the existing table:
+Append: Add new rows to the existing table without modifying existing data.
+Update: Identify and update existing rows based on specific criteria (requires a unique identifier).

+5. Repeat for All Tables:

+Follow steps 3 and 4 to create and execute ETL pipelines for each of the remaining 4 tables.
+By following these steps, you can efficiently load data into your Redshift Glue database, ensuring only new data is added while maintaining the integrity of your existing data.